wp-plugins/wordbooker/readme.txt

 Alternatively, leave a comment on [my blog](http://blogs.canalplan.org.uk/steve).

+== KNOWN CONFLICTS ==

+If you have [Facebook Connect](http://wordpress.org/extend/plugins/wp-facebookconnect/) Version 1.2.1 installed then some features of Wordbooker will not work as expected.
+This is due to the Facebook Platform files shipped in Facebook Connect being out of date (as of 28-Feb-2010).
+To resolve this issue copy ALL the files in the /wordbooker/facebook-platform/php folder into the /wp-facebookconnect/facebook-client folder.

 == Screenshots ==

+1. Wordbooker Options/Configuration : Blog Level options
-1. Wordbooker Options/Configuration Screen
+1. Wordbooker Options/Configuration : User Level options
-2. Wordbooker Options overrides when posting
+2. Wordbooker Options : Overrides when posting

 == Upgrade Notice ==